Strawberry season is in full swing, and you don’t have to travel far from Orlando (or travel at all) in order to celebrate the sweet red berry.

 Taste your way through our ultimate guide to strawberries in Orlando, which spans from the beloved annual Strawberry Festival to where to pick your own, and where to find the City Beautiful’s best strawberry dessert concoctions.
 Next stop: berry bliss.

 For a true celebration of strawberries, there’s no better event than the annual Florida Strawberry Festival.
 Held in Plant City, the “Winter Strawberry Capital of the World”, this annual fair combines every strawberry treat imaginable with everything you love about county fairs.
-This year’s festival kicks off March 2, 2017 and continues through March 12, 2017.
+The next festival kicks off March 1, 2018, and continues through March 11, 2018.

 After an hour drive down I-4, you’ll arrive at the festival, which takes over the quaint Central Florida town each year.
 Stroll the festival grounds as you savor the flavors of the season – strawberry shortcake, milkshakes, donuts, strawberry pizza, jam, crepes, lemonade, popcorn and more.
 Because of the high volume of strawberry treats, the festival has dedicated an entire section of its website to all of the foods made with strawberries.